The village of Obergurgl has rapidly grown into one of Austria's favourite ski destinations.

 cases of bad weather.

-The ski slopes are split into the Festkogel and Hohe Mut in Obergurgl and Hochgurgl, with interesting skiing above a tiny hamlet.
+The ski slopes are split into the Festkogel and Hohe Mut in Obergurgl and the ski area above Hochgurgl, where there is interesting skiing above a tiny hamlet.
 The beginners' slopes are close to accommodation and the ski schools have an excellent reputation.

-The area is ideal for intermediates who are looking for a decent-sized area for a week's holiday with good snow conditions and few lift queues.
+The ski area is ideal for intermediates who are looking for a decent-sized area for a week's ski holiday with guaranteed snow conditions and few ski lift queues.

-As the settlements of Obergurgl and Hochgurgl are so small, an access lift will rarely be outside walking distance.
+As the settlements of Obergurgl and Hochgurgl are so small, a ski lift to access the slopes will rarely be outside walking distance.
 Most of the accommodation is in the main village of Obergurgl, but keen skiers who want to get away from it all might want to take advantage of the Hochgurgl hotels with their direct access to the ski slopes.

 More information about Obergurgl hotels & other accommodation